 You need to make sure that your Miami nursing home abuse claim is filed within the applicable statute of limitations.
-The attorneys at Lavent Law can help.
+The attorneys at Lavent Law, P.A. can help.
 Call our office today to schedule your free consultation.

 Call Our Miami Nursing Home Abuse Attorneys

 Nursing home abuse can be devastating.
 Has a Miami nursing home has caused your aging loved one to suffer physically, emotionally, or financially?
 If so, you have the right to file a personal injury lawsuit to recover much-needed compensation.
 Contact the Miami nursing home abuse lawyers at Lavent Law, P.A. to find out how we can help you maximize your financial award.
 We offer a free consultation, so do not hesitate to call us to get started on your case today.